KeiranWalker/UofG-CSS-Framework/README.md

     2. Type and run - npm install
     3. Type and run - npx playwright install
     4. Now you should be able to run the tests by using - npm test

+## Extra tests that are avialable

+Launch a browser/UI mode for debugging

+- Type and run - npx playwright test --ui

+Run tests in specific browsers

+1. Chromium - npx playwright test --project=chromium
+2. Firefox - npx playwright test --project=firefox
+3. Safari - npx playwright test --project=webkit

+##Test Reports

+If you would like a report at the end of the tests then simply run

+    - npx playwright show-report

+#Troubleshooting with tests

+If playwright cannot find browsers run

+    - npx playwright install

+If scss fails to compile correctly run

+    - npx sass src/reset/reset.scss distribution/reset.css

 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files